bcgov/FAIB_DADMTOOLS/README.md

   - PGPASSWORD = your password

-#### Oracle Instant Client
- - Follow instructions provided here to install Oracle Instant client (see  [installation instructions](oracle_fdw_install.md) ) in order to get dependencies required for PostgreSQL Oracle Foreign Data Wrapper extension: `oracle_fdw`.
-Ensure to follow the instructions in the link around adding the two OCI paths to your System Path environment variable or neither the R library or PostgreSQL will be able to connect to the BCGW.
-Example of paths to add to System Path environment variable:
+After installed the Oracle Instant Client, ensure to follow the instructions in the link around adding the two OCI paths to your System Path environment variable or neither the R library or PostgreSQL will be able to connect to the BCGW.
+Example of paths to add to System Path Environment Variable:

   - C:\Data\localApps\OCI
   - C:\Data\localApps\OCI\instant_client_23_4

-#### GDAL
- - Requires GDAL Version 3.4 or above (https://www.gisinternals.com/index.html).
-Be sure that GDAL_DATA and GDAL_DRIVER_PATH are installed in the System Variables.
+After GDAL installation, be sure that GDAL_DATA and GDAL_DRIVER_PATH are installed in the System Variables.
 For example:

   - variable = GDAL_DATA, value = C:\Program Files\GDAL\gdal-data
   - variable = GDAL_DRIVER_PATH, value = C:\Program Files\GDAL\gdalplugins

 ### PostgreSQL Required Extensions and Schemas